Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 The Transparency Log verifies the MonitorRequest by following these steps, for each `MonitorKey` structure:

+1. Verify that the requested keys in `owned_keys` and `contact_keys` are all distinct.
-1. Verify that the user owns every key in `owned_keys`, and is allowed to lookup every key in `contact_keys`, based on the application's policy.
+2. Verify that the user owns every key in `owned_keys`, and is allowed to lookup every key in `contact_keys`, based on the application's policy.
-2. Verify that the entries array is sorted in ascending order.
+3. Verify that each `entries` array is sorted in ascending order.
-3. Verify that the entries are all between the initial position of the given search key and the end of the log.
+4. Verify that the entries in each `entries` array are all between the initial position of the requested key and the end of the log.
-4. Verify each entry lies on the direct path of different versions of the key.
+5. Verify each entry lies on the direct path of different versions of the key.

 If the request is valid, the Transparency Log responds with a MonitorResponse
 structure: